horizon-research/hvs_vr_encoding/Readme.md

 ## 5. Performance Measurement

 ### Variants:
-- CPU : Parrallelized Numpy, Pytorch-CPU implementation.
+- CPU : a combination of Numpy and Pytorch-CPU implementations.
 - GPU : a combination of Cupy, Pytorch-GPU, or Numba implementations, whichever is faster.
-- GPU + FPGA: Offload color_optimizer, Lens correction, and Display_rendering to FPGA.
+- GPU + FPGA

 ### End-to-End FPS

 The results do not include the image loading time since that's a one-time cost; we preload the images before running.
 FPS is measured under a 1080x960 image.
+The "display" in "pipeline+display" refers to the operation that sends the generated pixels to the display (which in software pipelines would be things like `cv2.show()` and in the hardware pipeline is simply taken care of by VDMA).

 | Config          | Squential SW (pipeline only \| pipeline + display)
 |:-----------------:|:-------------:|